ccyip/docker-taype/README.md

 architecture.
 We provide images for amd64 (i.e. x86-64) and arm64 (e.g., for
 Apple Silicon Mac).
 You need around 10 GB of space to load them.

-Now we can load and run the downloaded docker image.
+Now you can load and run the downloaded docker image.
 The following commands create an image called `taype-image`, and start a container called `taype`.
 We also expose the port `8080` which can be used to access the code-server.